GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save approximately $120 per year simply by shopping early and online
+- Drivers can save around $110 per year simply by shopping early and online

-- Higher risk drivers that tend to have accidents or serious violations may pay on average $1,190 more annually than a driver with a clean driving record
+- High-risk drivers that tend to have accidents or serious violations may pay on average $1,150 more per year for Yukon insurance

 Rate Tables and Charts